 “Would you pray now that God would heal my ankle so I won’t need surgery this week?”
+To enter into a Kairos moment, we find the if this would be a moment that God would reveal His glory.

 The Nicaraguan Young Life leader surprised me with this request right after I finished teaching.